box/box-node-sdk/docs/files.md

 });
 ```

-Get a File's download URL
+Get a File's Download URL
 -------------------------

 The download URL of a file an be retrieved by calling